Checkmarx/kics/docs/usage/commands.md

-      --preview-lines int            number of lines to be display in CLI results (min: 1, max: 30) (default 3) -q, --queries-path string          path to directory with queries (default "./assets/queries") --report-formats strings       formats in which the results will be exported (json, sarif, html) -t, --type strings                 case insensitive list of platform types to scan (Ansible, CloudFormation, Dockerfile, Kubernetes, OpenAPI, Terraform)
+      --preview-lines int            number of lines to be display in CLI results (min: 1, max: 30) (default 3) -q, --queries-path string          path to directory with queries (default "./assets/queries") --report-formats strings       formats in which the results will be exported (json, sarif, html) --timeout int                  number of seconds the query has to execute before being canceled (default 60) -t, --type strings                 case insensitive list of platform types to scan (Ansible, CloudFormation, Dockerfile, Kubernetes, OpenAPI, Terraform)